Yunxia-wang/MerfishCardioMap/README.md

 - **`cellpose_micron_space.parquet`** → Spatial coordinates of cells
 - **`images/`** → Example output figures

 > ⚠️ Data included here are processed subsets for reproducibility.
-Raw datasets should be obtained from the corresponding publications.
+Single-cell RNA sequencing data have been deposited in the GEO under accession number GSE294086.
+MERFISH data have been deposited in the GEO under accession number GSE294469.

 ---